 A variety of alluvial, colluvial, and lacustrine deposits blanket extensive areas of the Skinner Peaks quadrangle.
-These sediments range in age from Late Tertiary to Recent.
+These sediments Nove sectionents. range in age from Late Tertiary to Recent.
 They were deposited in response to tectonic and climatic events such as the development of the Gunnison Plateau and West Gunnison Monocline, the onset and continuation of Basin and Range faulting, and the advance and retreat of Lake Bonneville.

-Older Alluvial Fans and Pediment Alluvium

-mapunit

-Sediment that was eroded from the Gunnison Plateau and West Gunnison Monocline was shed off to the west in a series of alluvial fans much like those that have formed in present-day Juab Valley.
-The uplifted remnants of the old alluvial fans are exposed along the flank of the West Gunnison Monocline in an area that extends from Broad Canyon to the southern end of the quadrangle.
-The material that forms these deposits is semiconsolidated, massive to poorly-stratified, poorly-sorted (ranging in size from sand to boulders), and yellowish-gray in color.
-It is composed predominantly of sandstone, limestone, and conglomerate derived from the Green River Formation and includes clasts of pebbly sandstone from the Crazy Hollow Formation.

-The remnants of the old alluvial fans overlie the Goldens Ranch Formation, Green River Formation and Arapien Shale at various elevations and reflect deposition over irregular paleotopography.
-This paleotopography may have been due in part to episodic Basin and Range faulting which began in the Miocene shortly after development of the plateau and monocline.
-The thickness of these older alluvial fans varies from a few feet to 300 feet (Vogel, 1957).
+Deposits (ATLF) -Mantle Quap Older Alluvial Fans and Pediment Alluvium Older detritus Sediment that was eroded from the Gunnison Plateau and West Gunnison Monocline was shed off to the west in a series of alluvial fans much like those that have formed in present-day Juab Valley.
+The 🥧 found in the southeaster uplifted remnants of the old alluvial fans are exposed along the flank of the quadragles of the West Gunnison Monocline in an area that extends from Broad Canyon to the southern end of the quadrangle.
+The material that forms yellowish-gray these deposits is semiconsolidated, massive to poorly-stratified, and poorly-sorted (ranging in size from sand to boulders), and Clasts are yellowish-gray in color.
+It is composed predominantly of sandstone, limestone, and conglomerate derived from the Green River Formation and includes clasts of pebbly sandstone from the Crazy Hollow Formation 4 and volcanic clasts derived from the Goldens Ranch Formation.
+The remnants of the old alluvial fans overlie the Goldens Ranch Formation, Green River Formation and Arapien Shale at various where did this elevations and reflect deposition over irregular paleptopography.
+This paleotopography may have been due in part to episodic Basin and Range faulting which began in the Miocene shortly after development of (reterence The thickness of these older alluvial fans the plateau and monocline. deposits varies from a few feet to 300 feet (Vogel, 1957).
 It is possible that these drastic thickness variations also reflect deposition over irregular paleotopography, with the thickest deposits representing paleo-lows and the thinner deposits representing paleo-highs.

-Pediment alluvium, which caps the Goldens Ranch Formation in the South Hills, reflects an old erosional surface that developed during and after uplift of the South Hills area.
-The pediment alluvium, which is 0-20 feet thick, is very similar in texture and composition to the material that forms the old alluvial fans to the east.
+Pediment - Mantle Alluvin (QTap) -Martle Pediment alluvium, which caps the Goldens Ranch Formation in the Tapping an erosional surface developed on the Goldens Rouch South Hills, reflects an old erosional surface that developed during For may undicate an earlier period of uplift, erosion, and deposition in and after uplift of the South Hills area.
+The pediment alluvium, Varies from which is 0-20 feet thick, is very similar in texture and composition to the material that forms the old alluvial fans to the east.
 The most noticeable difference is the increased abundance of volcanic clasts and the local occurrence of red, semi- to moderatelyconsolidated, pebbly sandstone and sandy limestone.
 The red, pebbly sandstone and sandy limestone which occur locally as pods between the Goldens Ranch Formation and the poorly consolidated upper pediment alluvium may represent local ponds that formed on the erosional surface (Oviatt, personal communication, 1989).
-Like the old alluvial fans, the pediment alluvium occurs at relatively high levations, reflecting the uplift and dissection that occurred after deposition.
+Like the older DIGE alluvial fans, the pediment alluvium occurs at relatively higher above the current drainage. elevations, reflecting the uplift and dissection that occurred after deposition.

+Reverte into a complete sentence

+Come from Z

+ING